 But it’s critical you stay on top of recipe costs.

 Running a restaurant is hard.
-The unfortunate truth is that the average restaurant has a 6.2% profit margin and ultimately 60% of restaurants fail in their first three years of business.
+Fortunately, a kitchen inventory app like BevSpot can make it easier.
+Unfortunately, truth is that the average restaurant has a 6.2% profit margin and ultimately 60% of restaurants fail in their first three years of business.
 Arguably the hardest part of running any restaurant is running a successful and consistently profitable food program.
 While the beverage program tends to be more profitable—average 20% beverage costs—the food program tends to run at an average cost of 33%.
 In addition to higher costs, the food program tends to be much more complicated than the beverage program with on average more vendors, more perishable inventory, more frequent purchasing requirements, more invoices to manage, more ingredient cost fluctuations, and more complicated recipes to manage.

-Effectively calculating and managing plate costs is critical to ensuring a profitable food program and a profitable restaurant.
+Effectively managing and calculating plate costs is critical to ensuring a profitable food program and a profitable restaurant.
 We’ve discussed how to do food inventory and how to manage ordering and invoicing for a kitchen, which will serve as the building blocks for this article.
 Now we’ll dive into recipe costing and menu pricing.

 Before we get started, there is no easy way to calculate and keep on top of food plate costing without software to help automate the process.
 To help address this we created a beautiful and free recipe costing tool.
 Feel free to click below if it can help you in any way!